NY Attorney General and DEC commissioner issue court-order to shut down Battaglia Demolition

 “Today’s enforcement action is sending a strong and resounding message that New York will not tolerate companies that pollute our environment and blatantly disregard the health and safety of communities,” Seggos said.
 “DEC will always work tirelessly to pursue companies like Battaglia Demolition and hold them accountable to the fullest extent of the law to ensure communities don’t have to endure these types of environmental hazards again.”

-The agreement requires Battaglis to remove concrete debris and solid waste from the property to return the property to being a green space.
+The agreement requires Battaglia to remove concrete debris and solid waste from the property to return the property to being a green space.
 The owner has 120 days to do so.

+"We already had to demolish the property because they were slow-playing it and not doing it, and we just had to get some results for the residents and the neighbors over there, so the city demolished the property and now it's about remediating that land, making sure it's protected, it's environmentally sound," said Buffalo Common Councilmember Bryan Bollman, (D) Lovejoy District.

 On Aug.
 8, the City of Buffalo Department of Permit and Inspections Commissioner Cathy Amdur announced that demolition of the site had started.
 The process was expected to take two weeks.